manas11/blockchain-data-face-recognition/README.md

 # blockchain-data-face-recognition

 Step 1: Training the model
 For this you will need to add face data to the cognitive services .
-You will need to change the end point and the provided key the in code to run it on your systems . a.First run the file add_student.py , and add the details .
+You will need to change the end point and the provided key the in code to run it on your systems . <  br />
+a.First run the file add_student.py , and add the details .
 Pictures will be clicked during this time . b.Then run the file create_person_group.py . this will create a person group , in our case it was test1 . c.Now run create_person.py along with agrument like User78 ( which is created folder of face data in dataset folder) , to create a person the local as well as cloud database .
 You also be prompted to enter public key of the ganache blockchain systems at this stage .